Jennie-igans/alx-system_engineering-devops/0x00-shell_basics/README.md

-creates magic file thta can be detected
+creates magic file that can be detected